hyperledger/iroha/docs/source/getting_started/index.rst

 Starting PostgreSQL Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: You do not need to start this container if your plan is to use Iroha with RocksDB and not PostgreSQL.
+Just skip to the next step.

 Now we need to run ``PostgreSQL`` in a container, attach it to the network you have created before, and expose ports for communication: